godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 and applying a :ref:`Spatial Material <class_SpatialMaterial>` to the mesh.
 The focus will be on using the :ref:`Viewport <class_Viewport>` to dynamically create textures that can be applied to the mesh.

-During the course of this tutorial will cover the following topics:
+During the course of this tutorial, we'll cover the following topics:

 - How to use a :ref:`Viewport <class_Viewport>` as a render texture
 - Mapping a texture to a sphere with equirectangular mapping